 Government Wrecks.
-HAVING BEEN NOTIFIED BY THE SEC-retary of the Treasury that a contract has been made by him with GEO.
-Z. FRENCH and ROBERT STEVENSON, for saving property of from wrecks of all vessels belonging to the Govvernment, on and adjacent to this coast, and having been appointed by him as agent to superintend their operations, I hereby warn all persons from interfering with said wrecks or any other Government property on the coast. other Government property on the coast.
-L. G. ESTES, mington, Aug.
-5, 1867.

-Coll.
+HAVING BEEN NOTIFIED BY THE SECretary of the Treasury that a contract has been made by him with GEO.
+Z. FRENCH and ROBERT STEVENSON, for saving property from wrecks of all vessels belonging to the Govvernment, on and adjacent to this coast, and having been appointed by him as agent to superintend their operations, I hereby warn all persons from interfering with said wrecks or any other Government property on the coast.
+TAVING BEEN NOTIFIED BY THE SECother Government property on the coast.
+L. G. ESTES, Coll.
 Int.
 Rev.